mozilla/hackerone-policy/mozilla/bounties-bounty-table-description.md

 Our rewards are based on the severity of the issue and the criticality of the service or application.
+The bounty table lists the range of bounties we pay for vulnerabilities in our applications and does not apply on out of scope reports.

 # Severity Definitions and Examples